smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 *  You can use a single octothorpe (#) for a local temporary table and two octothorpes (##) for a global temporary table.
 *  Local temporary tables are visible only within the session that created them, including nested stored procedures executed by that session.
 They are automatically dropped when their scope ends.
 *  Global temporary tables are available to every user's session.
+They are normally removed after the creating session ends and the last active statement referencing them finishes.
 *  You can place the same constraints, except for foreign key constraints, on a temp table as you can on a permanent table.
 *  Adding a foreign key constraint will not cause the table creation to error, but the constraint will be ignored.
 *  Indexing is allowed on temporary tables.